Please Come Back Home

 "Please Come Back Home" is a 2008 single by Scottish Indie rock band Glasvegas.
 It was released on 1 December 2008 as a download single.
 It charted at number 76 on the UK Singles Chart and it also reached number 29 in Sweden.

-Prefix Mag awarded "Please Come Back Home" an 8.5 out of 10 rating, and said of the song: "You'll find a sense of longing on just about any Glasvegas track, but it's particularly pronounced, on "Please Come Back Home," a desperate Scottish reversal of the "I'll Be Home For Christmas" motif.
-The video was filmed in Brașovin Romania while the band recorded their E.P.
+Prefix Mag awarded "Please Come Back Home" an 8.5 out of 10 rating, and said of the song: "You'll find a sense of longing on just about any Glasvegas track, but it's particularly pronounced, on "Please Come Back Home", a desperate Scottish reversal of the "I'll Be Home for Christmas" motif.
+The video was filmed in Brașov in Romania while the band recorded their E.P.
 Anyone who's been dumped around the Holidays will find this devastating."